Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 I know you’re getting slammed with asks right now.

-We actually replace 3 tools you’re likely already paying for (data, warming, and sequencing), so the net new impact is usually cost-neutral or savings.
+If you don’t have the budget, totally get it.
+But I’ll let you know that we replace 3 tools you’re likely already paying for, so the net new impact is usually cost-neutral or savings.

 Does that change the math at all?